YingruWuGit/HiCKey/README.md

 There are three sample HiC datasets in the folder "examples".

-"nijchr16.txt" is a Human ES Cell Normalized Hi-C Matrix downloaded from Ren Lab http://chromosome.sdsc.edu/mouse/hi-c/download.html
+"nijchr16.txt" is a Human ES Cell Normalized Hi-C Matrix downloaded from Ren Lab (http://chromosome.sdsc.edu/mouse/hi-c/download.html).

 "nijchr16_list.txt" is the list form of the matrix, Tab separated, containing only nonzero reads with their row and column indices (0 based).

+"chr21_50kb.RAWobserved" is one of the HiC matrices produced by Rao (2015) and downloaded from the Gene Expression Omnibus (GEO) database (http://www.ncbi.nlm. nih.gov/geo/).

 # Normalization: